Click here for accommodation rates and conditions effective January 1, 2025.

 Our participating universties are: Utrecht University, Radboud University, University of Groningen, Leiden University, University of Amsterdam and VU Amsterdam.
 When booking, students must provide proof of registration.

-There are several scholarships available for a stay at the NIKI.
-The NIKI/GWO scholarship is intended for students and researchers from a Dutch partner university.
-In addition, there is the possibility of an international fellowship at the NIKI for foreign PhD students and postdocs.
+There are several scholarships and fellowships available for a stay at the NIKI.
+The NIKI/GWO and NIKI PhD scholarships are intended for students and PhD candidates affiliated with a Dutch partner university.
+Additionally, international PhD students and postdocs may apply for the NIKI International Fellowship.

-The NIKI/GWO scholarship is managed by the Foundation Friends of the Institute for Art History in Florence.
+The NIKI/GWO scholarship is managed by the Friends of the NIKI (Stichting Vrienden van het Kunsthistorisch Instituut in Florence).
 Grants are awarded for stays of a minimum of one month and a maximum of three months to enable students and researchers from partner universities to carry out research in Florence in the field of art history or related disciplines.

 The NIKI’s auditorium is located on the first floor of the building and can accommodate up to 40 people.
 The dimensions of the auditorium are 9m40 (L) x 7m60 (W) x 3m15 (H).
 Equipped with audiovisual technology, the auditorium lends itself perfectly to a hybrid teaching/meeting room.
 The AV system can be operated independently after a short instruction by the staff.
 The seating provided is chairs, equipped with a writing desk, and the arrangement can be designed as required.